carpentries-incubator/SDC-BIDS-fMRI/episodes/04-integrating_functional_data.md

 ~~~
 {: .output}

-Now we have a single 1-D array with 152 elements.
-This 1D array represents the single voxel we pulled out earlier and its 152 timepoints.
-Now we can visualize the signal coming from this signal voxel using a time-series plot!
+Here we've pulled out a voxel at a specific coordinate at every single time-point.
+This voxel has a single value for each timepoint and therefore is a time-series.
+We can visualize this time-series signal by using a standard python plotting library.
+We won't go into too much detail about python plotting, the intuition about what the data looks like is what is most important:

 First let's import the standard python plotting library <code>matplotlib</code>: